EverRest/search-test/README.md

 1) Read our API documentation at www.rocketroute.com/developers Note that we provide a sandbox where you can test the API input/output

-2) You will need password and MD5 Key which for you are 3fhHkWBkbrkJ8Pk3NZDr and akUXPx57q6yXzrMM9f24 accordingly.
-For login name please use your email medynskyypavlo@gmail.com.
+2) You will need password and MD5 Key.
+For login name please use your email

 The task is: